aekupor/Twitter/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+   * Create User Profile page
+   * Make users in followers/following list clickable to take to User Profile page
+   * Make user profile pic and name from Tweet Details clickable to take to User Profile page

 ## Video Walkthrough